Some scripts are like the pebbles in a stream, worn into their shapes over centuries by the collective action of millions of users.

 He started his act of creation in 1979; after innumerable modifications and revisions, he considered the script finished and ready for unveiling twenty-four years later, in 2003.

 It is one level of achievement to create a new, consistent and workable writing system; to get it adopted is an entirely different challenge.
 After the script was launched, Mwangwego began teaching it himself, putting on lectures and exhibitions.
-It was heavy going.
-In 2007 a Mwangwego club was formed by those who had learned the script and wanted to spread it to new learners.

 In addition to his desire to create a non-Latin, non-colonial script for Malawi, Mwangwego also hoped that the combination of having a script that was specifically designed for indigenous languages and a script that Malawians could think of as their own would encourage the development of literacy within the country.